match greens feature produces white noise

 That said, it still doesn't work on higher ISO images, which seems mostly related to the static threshold of 0.01.

-#8 Updated by Pascal de Bruijn about 7 years ago
+#8 Updated by Pascal de Bruijn over 7 years ago

 Now we're scaling the local green-eq treshhold along with image ISO: